 What to Look for in Tea

 Variety: The most important factor in deciding what tea to buy is knowing the varieties you like and, perhaps equally important, knowing the ones you dislike.
 Four of the most common tea varieties are black, white, green, and oolong.
 Each category has its own distinct flavor profile, but within these categories are even more varieties.
 A person might love Earl Grey, for instance, but not Irish breakfast, even though both are black teas.
 So if you’re in the dark about what tea to buy, think about the flavor notes you find appealing.
-This article helps break down various teas in detail.

 Packaging: It may seem minor, but the way your tea is packaged affects how it’s brewed and, subsequently, how it tastes.
 You'll likely see tea packaged in one of three ways: tea bags, sachets, or loose-leaf form.
 If you prefer quickness and convenience, tea bags might be the way to go.
 If you want to adjust tea strength to your specific taste, try loose leaf.
 Sachets strike the middle ground, storing loose tea in large, usually pyramid-shaped bags.